segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

   ],
 });
 ```
 You can set several policies at a time.
-Whenever any of them decides it is time for a flush it will trigger an upload of the events.
-The rest get reset so that their logic restarts after every flush.
+When a flush occurs, it triggers an upload of the events, then resets the logic after every flush.
 That means only the first policy to reach `shouldFlush` gets to trigger a flush at a time.
 In the example above either the event count gets to 5 or the timer reaches 500ms, whatever comes first will trigger a flush.
 We have several standard FlushPolicies:
 - `CountFlushPolicy` triggers whenever a certain number of events is reached